 1.1.4 upon receipt of the notification information referred to in resolves 1.1.3 above, the BR shall process the submission in accordance with Annex 1 of this Resolution;

-1.1.5 With respect to GSO satellite in adjacent bands …TBD..;

 [Editor’s note: Address AP30B protection of allotments, assignments in the list and assignments in the MIFR as well as assignment being submitted under Articles 6&7, filing under Resolution 170 (WRC-19), include conditions in Annex 1 of this Resolution.]

-1.1.6 for the protection of non-GSO FSS systems operating in the frequency band 12.75-13.25 GHz the above-mentioned earth stations communicating with GSO FSS networks referred to above shall comply with the provisions contained in Annex 3 to this Resolution;
+1.1.6 for the protection of non-GSO FSS systems operating in the frequency band 12.75-13.25 GHz the A-ESIMs communicating with GSO FSS networks shall comply with the provisions contained in Annex 3 to this Resolution;

-1.1.7 the notifying administration of the GSO FSS network with which the above-mentioned earth stations communicate shall ensure that the operation of these earth stations complies with the coordination agreements for the frequency assignments of the earth station of this GSO FSS satellite network of AP30B obtained under the relevant provisions of that Appendix;
+1.1.7 the notifying administration of the GSO FSS network with which the above-mentioned earth stations communicate shall ensure that the operation of these earth stations complies with the coordination agreements for the frequency assignments of the earth station of this GSO FSS satellite network of Appendix 30B obtained under the relevant provisions of that Appendix;

-1.1.8 that the transmitting GSO space station communicating with earth stations on board aircraft and vessels shall protect the adjacent EESS (passive) operations referred to in considering i) in accordance with No. 5.340;;
+1.1.8 that the transmitting GSO space station communicating with A-ESIMs and M-ESIMs shall protect the adjacent EESS (passive) operations referred to in considering i) in accordance with No. 5.340;

+1.1.9 that the Appendix 30B GSO FSS satellite network with which A-ESIMs and M-ESIMs communicate that transmits in the frequency bands 10.7-10.95 GHz and 11.2-11.45 GHz shall operate under the levels that were coordinated and included in the List, and these Appendix 30B satellite transmissions will not change to accommodate A-ESIMs and M-ESIMs;

+1.1.10 that the A-ESIMs and M-ESIMs receiving in the frequency bands 10.7-10.95 GHz and 11.2-11.45 GHz of ESIMs shall operate in a manner as not to adversely affect the allotments in the Plan nor the assignments in the List;

-1.2 with respect to the protection of terrestrial services to which the frequency band 12.75-13.25 GHz is allocated and that operate in accordance with the Radio Regulations, earth stations on aircraft and vessels shall comply with the following conditions:
+1.2 with respect to the protection of terrestrial services to which the frequency band 12.75-13.25 GHz is allocated and that operate in accordance with the Radio Regulations, A-ESIMs and M-ESIMs shall comply with the following conditions:

-1.2.1 transmitting earth stations on board aircraft and vessels in the frequency band 12.75-13.25 GHz shall not cause unacceptable interference to terrestrial services to which this frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 2 to this Resolution shall apply;
+1.2.1 transmitting A-ESIMs and M-ESIMs in the frequency band 12.75-13.25 GHz shall not cause unacceptable interference to terrestrial services to which this frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 2 to this Resolution shall apply;

 1.2.2 receiving part of the above-mentioned earth stations in their associated frequency band shall not claim protection from terrestrial services to which this frequency band is allocated and that operate in accordance with the Radio Regulations;

+1.2.4 for the application of Part II of Annex 2 as referred to in resolves 1.2.1 above, the BR shall examine the characteristics of A-ESIM with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part II of Annex 2 and publish the results of such examination in the BR IFIC;

-1.2.3 the provisions in this Resolution, including Annex 2, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from earth stations on aircraft and vessels in neighbouring countries in the frequency band 12.75-13.25 GHz; however, the requirement not to cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations remains valid, irrespective of compliance with that Annex (see resolves 4);
+1.2.3 the provisions in this Resolution, including Annex 2, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from A-ESIMs and M-ESIMs operating in neighbouring countries in the frequency band 12.75-13.25 GHz; however, the requirement not to cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations remains valid, irrespective of compliance with that Annex (see resolves 7);